Table of Contents

 In 1671, Baron Gottfried Wilhelm von Linjes of Germany used a toothed girdle instead of a Pascalin disc.
 Along with this, some changes have also been made, which makes it easier to perform multiplication and division operations.
 After this, the German mathematician Kummer developed a machine that could add or subtract any number in any order.
 This machine was manufactured and sold on a very large scale and became popular.

 Charles Babbage, a British mathematician and inventor who was a professor at the University of Cambridge, first devised a complete computer and spent his life and money realizing this vision.
-In 1822, he succeeded in developing a working model of a machine that could find pure values
+In 1822, he succeeded in developing a working model of a machine that could find pure values of algebraic equations and tables up to three decimal places.
+This machine was named the difference engine.

 After this, he began to work on making it bigger and more powerful.
 Now they wanted to develop it in such a way that the calculation could give the final result up to the 20th decimal place.
 In 1842 he introduced the analysis engine to the world.